joelmeili/joelmeili.github.io/index.md

 and C to receive earlier and prolonged treatment with TACE.
 [PDF](/assets/files/report_STA490_meili.pdf)

 ### COVID19 Dashboard
 An attempt to model the COVID19 data from the [Johns Hopkins Github Repository](https://github.com/CSSEGISandData) by a SIRD model for various countries such as Germany, Switzerland and the US.
 This Github repository contains a shiny app that estimates the model parameters and then simulates the disease would progress based on these estimates.
+[GitHub repo](https://github.com/joelmeili/COVID19)

 A live version of the shiny app can be found [here](https://joelmeili.shinyapps.io/COVID19_Dashboard).